Philadelphia Dog Bite Attorney

 Pennsylvania Dog Bite Laws

 Every state has unique laws for handling dog bite claims.
 Pennsylvania follows a “one bite” rule.
-This means that if a dog owner knows or reasonably should have known that his or her dog was potentially dangerous due to a previous attack, the dog’s owner has a responsibility to prevent injuries to others.
-This means keeping the dog on a secure leash in public and secured at the dog owner’s residence while at home.
+This means that if an owner of a dog knows or reasonably should have known that his or her dog was potentially dangerous due to a previous attack, the dog’s owner has a responsibility to prevent injuries to others.
+This means keeping the dog on a secure leash in public and secured at the owner’s residence while at home.

 Under Pennsylvania’s One Bite Rule, the dog’s owner is liable for a victim’s medical expenses resulting from the first biting incident.
 If a dog’s first bite causes a severe injury such as a bone fracture, severe laceration, or disfigurement, the victim has the right to pursue full recovery.
 However, a dog owner may use several defense tactics to avoid liability.